Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 Modern culture owes a big thank you to Hispanic heritage, from the catchy beats of Latin music to the binge-worthy hits on Netflix.
 Hispanic Heritage Month is the perfect time to celebrate these contributions and the vibrant traditions that make up the Latino community (UMD Alumni Association).

 Hispanic culture is a powerhouse in pop culture too.
-Think about the rise of Latinx representation in Hollywood, with stars like Lin-Manuel Miranda and Salma Hayek making headlines.
+Think about the rise of Latinx representation in Hollywood, with stars like Lin-Manuel Miranda and making headlines.
 And music?
 The charts are often dominated by Latin hits from artists like Bad Bunny and Shakira.

 AreaNotable Figures